Sui by Example

 /// confirmation of their ownership :)

-struct TypeOwnerCap<phantom T> has key, store {
+public struct TypeOwnerCap<phantom T> has key, store {

 id: UID